Definition

 Norway Announces Tripartite Industry Programme for Agriculture and Horticulture

-Norway has launched a tripartite industry programme for agriculture and horticulture to combat labour crime and improve working conditions for seasonal workers.
-While not creating new legislation, the initiative signals intensified enforcement and inspection focus on labour standards and worker accommodation within the sector.
+Norway has launched a tripartite industry programme for agriculture and horticulture to combat labour crime and improve seasonal worker conditions.
+This initiative signals intensified enforcement and inspection focus on labour standards and worker accommodation, requiring companies to ensure rigorous compliance with existing employment regulations.

 Rijssen-Holten Adopts 2026 Bibob Policy Rules for High-Risk Permits and Transactions